 7 Ways to Improve Your Invoice Factoring Application

 As you might imagine, factors evaluate your application differently than banks.
-While most lenders are concerned about your ability to repay a loan, the No. 1 concern of factors when evaluating an applicant is fraud.
+While most lenders are concerned about your ability to repay a loan, the No. 1 concern of factors (from freight factoring companies to staffing factoring companies) when evaluating an applicant is fraud.
 As a result, the more steps you take to demonstrate the legitimacy of your business (and the business whose invoice will be factored), the better your odds of obtaining an advance.

 In addition, while an excellent credit score and strong annual revenues could give you a larger credit line and a more favorable interest rate, they are not prerequisites for approval in invoice financing.
 Since a factor collects its fee when an invoice is paid by your customer, they are primarily concerned about your customer’s ability to repay the advance.
-This makes invoice factoring an attractive financing alternative for less-established businesses or those with low credit scores.
+This makes invoice factoring an attractive financing alternative for less-established businesses or those looking for bad credit business financing.

-An online factoring application may only take five minutes, but the factoring company is evaluating more than just what you enter into the form.
+An online AR financing application may only take five minutes, but the accounts receivable financing company is evaluating more than just what you enter into the form.
 In this article, we’ll go behind the curtain to examine how factors look at your application and share seven ways to put your best foot forward like Grey.

 1. Let yourself and your business be found online.